OkonSamuel/EvoTrees.jl/new-API/README.md

 LeanAPI.fit!(model::LearnAPI.Model, dtrain; verbosity, kwargs...)
 ```

-The above is meant to facilitate flexbility in support of various forms of data inputs.
+The above is meant to facilitate flexibility in support of various forms of data inputs.
 For example:

 ```julia